Sweden men's national football team: 2010s

-UEFA Euro 2012 and 2014 FIFA World Cup qualifiers

 Sweden's Euro 2012 campaign with their new coach, Erik Hamrén, started well with two consecutive wins in Group E against Hungary and San Marino.
 After that Sweden lost to the Netherlands in Amsterdam with 1–4, but then won against Moldova first in Stockholm with 2–1 and later in Chișinău with 4–1.
 After the battle against Moldova Sweden beat their neighbor Finland with 5–0.
 The following game was a defeat when Hungary through Rudolf scored 2–1 home at Stadium Puskás Ferenc at the last minute of full-time.
 After that Sweden defeated San Marino with 5–0 away including two goals from Christian Wilhelmsson, who before the two games against San Marino and Hungary hadn't been a regular in the starting eleven during Hamréns tenure as head coach.
-The Swedish team then proceeded to beat Finland with 2–1 and in the final game beat the Netherlands with 3–2 to end their streak of 17 consecutive qualification-game wins.
+The Sweden national team then proceeded to beat Finland with 2–1 and in the final game beat the Netherlands with 3–2 to end their streak of 17 consecutive qualification-game wins.
 On 2 December 2011, Sweden were drawn into Group D alongside England, Ukraine and France in the Euro 2012 competition.

 Sweden played their opening match on 11 June against Ukraine.
 Zlatan Ibrahimović scored from close range after a pass from Kim Källström in the 52nd minute.
 Andriy Shevchenko equalised by heading in a corner just three minutes later, and in the 62nd minute, he scored another header.
 Sweden were unable to respond to this and lost the match 1–2.

 Sweden played their second group stage match against England on 15 June.
 Andy Carroll scored 1–0 for England with a powerful header in the 23rd minute.
 Sweden equalised through an own goal by Glen Johnson and took the lead when Olof Mellberg scored 2–1 in the 59th minute.
 However, England turned the game around with goals by Theo Walcott and Danny Welbeck.
 The two losses meant that Sweden were already eliminated from the next stage.
 In the third group stage game on 19 June, Sweden played against France.
 Zlatan Ibrahimović scored a spectacular flying volley early in the second half and Sebastian Larsson sealed a meaningless 2–0 win during stoppage time.
 After Sweden's early exit from the tournament, the veteran Olof Mellberg announced his retirement from the national team.